bkamapantula/writing/2020/dec-2019-comics-workshop-hyderabad.md

 - [Volunteers](#volunteers)

 ## Background
-To promote data storytelling within and outside the organization we started monthly data storytelling events first in Feb 2019 but became a regular practice from May to October (every second Friday of the month).
+To promote *data storytelling for business communication* within and outside the organization we started monthly data storytelling events first in Feb 2019 but became a regular practice from May to October (every second Friday of the month).
 Upon requests for a weekend event from the community we organized this workshop.

 The focus of all our events is learning and not competition.
 Hence, we don't award participants for their work but encourage discussion with everyone around.